maspen/CNNModelComparison/README.md

 ![](writeup/vggnet16/vggnet16_aug_accuracy_loss.png)

-The prediction, however was similar to the AlexNet + image augmentation + Dropout, favoring more the "tulips".
+The prediction, however was similar to the AlexNet + image augmentation + Dropout, favoring the "tulips" more.

 ![](writeup/vggnet16/vggnet16_aug_rose_prediction.png)

 #### VGGNet16 Model with Image Augmentation and Dropout

-The final model in this comparison adds `Dropout` to its predicessor.
+The final model in this comparison adds `Dropout` to its predecessor.

 ![](writeup/vggnet16/vggnet16_aug_dropout_accuracy_loss.png)

 There are subtle improvements in the training accuracy and validation loss.
-Both seems to near their training counterparts and the curves are less sporradic.
+Both seems to near their training counterparts and the curves are less sporadic.

 ![](writeup/vggnet16/vggnet16_aug_dropout_rose_prediction.png)

-We can see an improvement in the rose prediction where the "tulips" misclassification drops to around 30%; vs the non-drouput variant of ~45%. "dandelion" is also introduced, which is interesting how a completely different-looking "flower" structure could be confused with that of a rose.
+We can see an improvement in the rose prediction where the "tulips" misclassification drops to around 30%; vs the non-dropout variant of ~45%. "dandelion" is also introduced, which is interesting how a completely different-looking "flower" structure could be confused with that of a rose.

 Below is a summary of the VGGNet 16 metrics collected in this model's comparison: